About Jackie Gharapour Wernz

 Jackie’s breadth of legal experience means she can assist educational clients with almost any issue they face.

-As a former civil rights attorney with the U.S. Department of Education’s Office for Civil Rights, Jackie has a deep understanding of civil rights law, including prohibitions on discrimination based on race, color, national origin, disability, age, sex, gender identity, and sexual orientation.
+As a former civil rights attorney with the U.S. Department of Education’s Office for Civil Rights, Jackie has a deep understanding of civil rights law, including discrimination based on race, color, national origin, disability, age, sex, gender identity, and sexual orientation.
 She is a sought-after national speaker, media commentator, and expert witness in Title IX matters, including sex-based discrimination, harassment, assault and violence, and retaliation.
 She is the first call for many educational administrators and in-house lawyers seeking authoritative guidance on the changeable landscape of civil rights compliance in Title IX and beyond.
+She regularly advises schools, colleges, and universities on constitutional questions, including those involving discipline of student and employee off-campus, online speech and other First and Fourth Amendment issues.

 Jackie is an experienced and passionate litigator at the trial and appellate level.
 Her experience involves numerous cases alleging sexual harassment in education and employment, disability discrimination and harassment, and violations of other Federal civil rights laws.
-She uses her litigation skills and experience working with the U.S. government to represent clients in all stages of proceedings in Federal court; in administrative hearings, including employee dismissal hearings and disability rights hearings; with entities such as the NCAA; and in proceedings before agencies such as the U.S. Department of Education (including OCR) and the Equal Employment Opportunities Commission.
+She uses her litigation skills and experience working with the U.S. government to represent clients in all stages of proceedings in Federal court; in administrative hearings, including employee dismissal hearings and disability rights hearings; with entities such as the NCAA; and in proceedings before agencies such as the U.S. Department of Education (including OCR), the Equal Employment Opportunities Commission (EEOC), and the National Labor Relations Board (NLRB).

-Jackie’s higher education experience includes advising, consulting, and litigating on behalf of clients regarding issues such as sexual harassment (Title IX and Clery), other harassment and discrimination issues (such as Title VI and Title VII), student aid (Title IV), student and employee accommodations (ADA and Section 504), student records (FERPA), and collegiate athletic (Title IX and NCAA).
+Jackie’s education law experience includes a vast range of issues, including student rights and responsibilities; labor and employment, including teacher and faculty dismissal and tenure issues, employment contracts and collective agreements, and labor disputes; regulatory and compliance; business and operations issues, including education technology, contract negotiations, open meetings, and public records issues.
+She helps schools, colleges, and universities at all levels craft legally compliant policies, procedures, handbooks, and webpage content.
+She advises, counsels, and litigates on behalf of clients regarding issues such as sexual harassment (Title IX and Clery), other harassment and discrimination issues (such as Title VI and Title VII), student aid (Title IV), student and employee accommodations (ADA and Section 504), student records (FERPA), and collegiate athletics (Title IX and NCAA).

 Jackie attended the University of Virginia School of Law.
 She was a recipient of the Dillard Scholarship, the Law School’s premier full merit scholarship, and a member of the editorial board for the Virginia Law Review.
 Jackie is a summa cum laude graduate of the Donaghey Scholars honors program at the University of Arkansas Little Rock.
-In college, she triple-majored in English Literature, History, and French.
+In college, she triple-majored in English Literature, History, and French and studied abroad in France twice.

 - J.D., University of Virginia School of Law, 2007, Hardy Cross Dillard Scholar